-A recently published study showed that various supplements have no effect on longevity so I have since discontinued taking them as there could be a risk of them interfering with the life-extending effect of CR, or are simply just a waste of money!
-Another study showed that people taking large doses of multiple supplements had no effect on health (2).
+A recently published study showed that various supplements have no effect on longevity, so I have since discontinued taking many of them as there could be a risk of them interfering with the life-extending effect of CR, or just being simply a waste of money!
+Another study showed that people taking large doses of multiple supplements had no effect on health.

 I had some blood tests done a few weeks ago and had a few surprising results.
-I barely slept the night before the test and this might have caused my neutrophil count to be higher than it normally is.
+I barely slept the night before the test, so I’m guessing this might have caused my neutrophil count to be higher than it normally is.

-I found a few studies that suggested even one night of sleep deprivation causes an elevation in white blood count, specifically neutrophils (reference in my blood test results link to the right of this page).
-My C reactive protein was undetectable, indicating no inflammation or infection either.
+I found a few studies that suggested even one night of sleep deprivation causes an elevation in white blood count; specifically neutrophils.
+However, my C reactive protein was undetectable, indicating no inflammation or infection.

-I feel back to myself now and so much happier than before.
+I feel like I am back to myself now and so much happier than before.
 I’ve focused on my diet, exercise, relationships with family and friends, and the things I really want to do with my life.

 1. Spindler SR, Mote PL, Flegal JM, Teter B. Influence on longevity of blueberry, cinnamon, green and black tea, pomegranate, sesame, curcumin, morin, pycnogenol, quercetin, and taxifolin fed iso-calorically to long-lived, F1 hybrid mice.
 PMID: 23432089